swing-research/PatternRecognition-jupyterbook/logistic-regression.md

 If gradient descend is used as an optimization technique for a model, then the step size can be seen, among else, as its **learning rate**.
 If we set it too high, we might overshoot, oscillate or even diverge with our weights.
 If we set it to low, we might need a *large* number of iterations to find it.
+This is visualized in the previous figure, where we can see that for step size $\eta=0.6$ we see oscillations occurring, while for a low step size of
+$0.01$ we find that the progress towards the minimum is very slow indeed.

 ## Summary